ttmgs/Weather-Dashboard/README.md

 # Weather-Dashboard

 ## Description
-This app allows you to search any city name in the world and get the accurate weather for the 4 day time period.
+This weather dashboard app allows you to get the most up to date weather forecast for a city anywhere in the world.
+Simply search the city and an API call generates the city weather information

+## Technologies Used
+- HTML
+- CSS
+- JAVASCRIPT
+- JQUERY

 ## Link
 https://ttmgs.github.io/Weather-Dashboard/